 Title 17, California Code of Regulations

-Amend Division 3, Chapter 1, Subchapter 10, Article 2, Subarticle 1, Sections 95101(h)(1)(A)(4) and (h)(1)(B), 95101(i)(4) and (i)(5), 95102, and 95103(h) and (o); Subarticle 3, sections 95111(h), 95115(n)(16), and 95118(e); Subarticle 5, Sections 95152(f)(5), (g)(3), and (h)(3), and 95153(b) and (p) and (p)(6)(B), of title 17, California Code of Regulations, to read as follows:
+Amend Division 3, Chapter 1, Subchapter 10, Article 2, Subarticle 1, Sections 95101, 95102, 95103, 95104, 95105, 95106, 95107, Subarticle 2, Sections 95110, 95111, 95112, 95113, 95114, 95115, 95116, 95117, 95118, 95119, 95120, 95121, 95122, 95123, 95124, Subarticle 4, Sections 95130, 95131, 95132, 95133, Subarticle 5, Sections 95150, 95152, 95153, 95156, and 95157, and Adopt Subarticle 2, Sections 95125, 95126, and 95127 of title 17, California Code of Regulations, to read as follows:

 Subarticle 1.
 General Requirements for Greenhouse Gas Reporting

 § 95100.
-Purpose and Scope
+Purpose and Scope.

-The purpose of this article is to establish mandatory greenhouse gas (GHG) reporting, verification, and other requirements for operators of certain facilities that directly emit GHGs, suppliers of certain fuels and carbon dioxide, electric power entities, verifiers of GHG emissions data reports and offset project data reports submitted pursuant to the cap-and-trade regulation, and verification bodies.
+The purpose of this article is to establish mandatory greenhouse gas (GHG) reporting, verification, and other requirements for operators of certain facilities that directly emit GHGs, suppliers of certain fuels and carbon dioxide, electric power entities, verifiers of GHG emissions data reports and offset project data reports submitted pursuant to the Cap-and-Invest Regulation, and verification bodies.
 This article is designed to meet the requirements of section 38530 of the Health and Safety Code, and to support GHG emissions inventory and regulatory programs of the California Air Resources Board.

 Organization of this Article.
 Subarticle 1 specifies general requirements for the reporting of GHG emissions that apply to all reporting entities listed in section 95101.
 Subarticle 2 specifies reporting requirements and calculation methods for specific types of facilities and entities.
 Subarticle 3 specifies additional requirements for reported data, including procedures for the substitution for missing data.
 Subarticle 4 specifies verification requirements for GHG emissions data reports, requirements for those who provide verification services for GHG reporting entities, and accreditation requirements for verifiers of emissions data reports and offset project data reports.
 Subarticle 5 specifies reporting requirements and calculation methods for petroleum and natural gas production, processing, and storage facilities.